xemonix0/Cherry-Doom/docs/nughud.md

 Berserk, drawn in place of the Ammo count when using the Berserk Fist:

   NHBERSRK - Berserk graphic

+Infinity, drawn in place of the Ammo count when using weapons with no ammo type (e.g. Fist/Chainsaw):

+  NHINFNTY - Infinity graphic
 ```

 ### Text Lines